I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 While heavily criticized and hated by the very people that depend on them, the producers keep on working until they have enough and decide to stop it all, leaving the world behind them.

-Rand’s take is refreshing and helped me lessen the burden I felt for chasing my dreams.
+Rand’s take is refreshing and helped me lessen the guilt I felt for chasing my dreams.

 Society, mainstream media, and the educational system have hammered times and again the idea that you should feel ashamed to be who you are and to do what you want because “selfishness isn’t a virtue”.

-Ayn Rand demonstrates that rational selfishness is in fact a virtue and one that has the potential to positively impact the world.
+Ayn Rand demonstrates that rational selfishness positively impacts the world.

 Where would society be if Edison had not selfishly pursued the invention of the lightbulb for his own satisfaction?